 (Disclaimer: It’s an older paper written for a class, and has not been updated or edited.)

-I would be interested in hearing other people’s thoughts on anime’s potential to question mankind’s violent and environmentally destructive actions, and if you see these trends in works outside of Miyazaki’s.
+I would be interested in hearing other people’s thoughts on anime’s potential to challenge societal norms and/or effect change.

 Questioning the Current Reality through Reinventing the Past in Princess Mononoke